MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 # Deploy a Flask or FastPI web app on Azure Container Apps

-This tutorial shows you how to containerize a Python [Flask][9] or [FastAPI][10] web app and deploy it to Azure.
-The single container web app is hosted in [Azure Container Apps][1].
+This tutorial shows you how to containerize a Python [Flask][9] or [FastAPI][10] web app and deploy it to [Azure Container Apps][1].
 Azure Container Apps uses [Docker][4] container technology to host both built-in images and custom images.
 For more information about using containers in Azure, see [Comparing Azure container options](/azure/container-apps/compare-options).

 In this tutorial, you use the [Docker CLI][7] and the [Azure CLI][17] to create a Docker image and deploy it to Azure Container Apps.
 You can also deploy with [Visual Studio Code][3] and the [Azure Tools Extension][5].